grezesf/Research/README.txt

 Felix's Research folder

-This folder contains the work of PhD student Felix Grezes.
+This folder contains the work of CUNY PhD student Felix Grezes.